nebari-dev/nebari/CONTRIBUTING.md

 ### Issue labels

-Check our [labels page][qhub-cloud-labels] for an overview of the system we use to tag our issues and pull requests.
+Check our [labels page][qhub-labels] for an overview of the system we use to tag our issues and pull requests.

 ## :computer: Contributing to the codebase

 You don't have to be a Python or Kubernetes pro to contribute, and we're happy to help you get started.
-If you're new to qhub-cloud, an excellent place to start are the issues marked with the [type: good first issue](https://github.com/Quansight/qhub-cloud/labels/type%3A%20good%20first%20issue) label, which we use to tag bugs and feature requests that are easy (i.e. low entry-barrier or little in-depth knowledge needed) and self-contained.
+If you're new to qhub, an excellent place to start are the issues marked with the [type: good first issue](https://github.com/Quansight/qhub/labels/type%3A%20good%20first%20issue) label, which we use to tag bugs and feature requests that are easy (i.e. low entry-barrier or little in-depth knowledge needed) and self-contained.
 If you've decided to take on one of these problems and you're making good progress, don't forget to add a quick comment to the issue to assign this to yourself.
 You can also use the issue to ask questions or share your work in progress.

 ### Step-by-step guide to your first contribution